CyVerse-learning-materials/learning-materials-home/docs/ds/sftp/public_key_configuration.md

     quit
     ```

-!!!
-Note

-    Configuration changes are only applied during user authentication.
+    > **Note:** Configuration changes are only applied during user authentication.
 Therefore, modifications do not affect users or clients that are already logged in.

 ### Available Parameters